HELIOTROPIUM HIRSUTISSIMUM

 Key features:-

-1) Calyx lobed to the base, not concealing the 4 free nutlets, and persisting after
+1) Calyx, lobed to the base, not concealing the 4 free nutlets, and persisting after

 they fall.

-2) Stems densely covered with long, shaggy hairs (villous).
+2) Stems, densely covered with long, villous.

-3) Corolla with scales in the throat.
+3) Corolla, with scales in the throat.

 Habitat:- Dry, open habitats, especially in cultivated ground or sandy soils.
 0-800